Parametrized spectra, multiplicative Thom spectra, and the twisted Umkehr map: Introduction

-In Section~\ref{sec:twisted}, we use our treatment of parametrized spectra and our multiplicative theory of Thom spectra to study twisted cohomology theories and particularly twisted Umkehr maps.
-Recall from \cite{ABG, ABGHR} that given a map

-regarding such a map $\alpha$ as classifying a twisted form of the trivial $R$-line bundle over $X$, we can consider the associated $R$-module Thom spectrum $M\alpha$ to be the $\alpha$-twisted and $R$-stable homotopy type of $X$.
+Regarding such a map $\alpha$ as classifying a twisted form of the trivial $R$-line bundle over $X$, we can consider the associated $R$-module Thom spectrum $M\alpha$ to be the $\alpha$-twisted and $R$-stable homotopy type of $X$, and define twisted homology and cohomology accordingly.